-UC graduates are professional: employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real; world problems; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity. behave ethically and sustainably in their professional and personal lives.
+UC graduates are professional: employ up-to-date and relevant knowledge and skills;communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real¿world problems; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity. behave ethically and sustainably in their professional and personal lives.

-change by being flexible and keen to engage with new ideas; evaluate profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives;
+UC graduate are global citizens: think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives;